jerometerry/neo4j/README.md

 docker run -it --name neo4j -p 7474:7474 -p 1337:1337 jterry/neo4j

-Alternatively, you can just run run.sh (or run.cmd on Windows)
+Alternatively, you can just run run.sh (run.cmd on Windows).
+Run.sh / run.cmd run the docker container detached, giving you access to the command line again after starting the container.

+You can also run debug.sh (debug.cmd on Wndows) to run and attach to the container, so that you an see console output from the neo4j server.
+If you use this method, then you stop the container with CTRL + C.

 ### Open neo4j in browser